Roberto Soriano: Villarreal

 On 2 August 2016, Spanish club Villarreal CF and Sampdoria reached an agreement for the transfer of Soriano.
 He signed a five-year contract, for a reported fee of €14 million.
 Soriano made his club debut in a 1–1 away draw against Granada in La Liga, on 20 August.

 Torino (loan)

-On 17 August 2018, he joined Italian club Torino on loan with an option to buy.
+On 17 August 2018, he joined Torino on loan with an option to buy.

 Bologna (loan)

-On 4 January 2019, he joined Italian club Bologna on loan with an option to buy.
+On 4 January 2019, he joined Bologna on loan with an option to buy.

+Salernitana

+After not playing in the 2023–24 season because of an injury, on 20 August 2024 Soriano signed a one-season contract with Salernitana.